ProjectIgnis/Distribution/README.md

 ## Changes from YGOPro Percy 1.034 Links Beta to EDOPro by Project Ignis

 ### TEMPORARY:
-* cdb entries for official cards merged into the main cdb:
-	* fixmisc
-	* fixot
-	* fixstr
-	* fixsetcode
-	* official
 * Removed Dark Magician 46986420

 #### New TCG/OCG and anime cards by: